 - Infraspinatus' blood supply is from the suprascapular and circumflex scapular arteries.
 Infraspinatus's lymphatic drainage is also primarily through the posterior subscapular nodes.

-- Teres minor’s blood supply is from the subscapular artery and its branches, the circumflex scapular artery, and posterior circumflex humeral artery.
+- Teres minor's blood supply is from the subscapular artery and its branches, the circumflex scapular artery, and the posterior circumflex humeral artery.